hydrosolutions/riversCentralAsia/vignettes/04-glacier-functions.md

 Recent advances in glacier research yielded a stupendous amount of novel data sets that can be used to map glaciers and to force glacier melt models.
 The following section gives an overview over the data used in the models, status January 2022.

 We use the catchment of the gauging station on the Atabshy river, a tributary to the Naryn river in Central Asia as a demo site.
-If you'd like to reproduce the examples presented in this vignette you can download the zipped data by clicking this [link](https://www.dropbox.com/sh/r0lqggc77ka0uxd/AAChuIyLHHFIfAdgxNKiU2dpa?dl=1){target="_blank"}.
-You can extract the the downloaded data into a location of your choice and adapt the reference path in the code chunk below.
+If you'd like to reproduce the examples presented in this vignette you can download the riversCentralAsia_ExampleData (see [README](https://hydrosolutions.github.io/riversCentralAsia/){target="_blank"}).
 The rest of the code will run as it is, provided you have the required r packages installed.
 The size of the data package is approximately 1 GB.

 ```r